-The default name is the Switch's MAC address.
+The default name is the MAC address of the Switch.

 MST Configuration Mode.

 Two or more switches with the same VLAN mapping and configuration version number are considered to be in different MST regions if the region names are different.